YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Getting Started
 ---------------

-With a terminal emulator, initiate an ssh connection to port 2222 on localhost and login with userid 'gtmuser' and password 'GT.M Rocks!' (including a space and an exclamation point).
-For example, on Linux, you can use the command: ssh -p 2222 -X gtmuser@localhost to connect as user gtmuser to port 2222 on the host which is forwarded to port 22 on the guest.
+With a terminal emulator, initiate an ssh connection to port 2222 on localhost and login with userid 'yottadbuser' and password 'YottaDB Rocks!' (including a space and an exclamation point).
+For example, on Linux, you can use the command: ssh -p 2222 -X yottadbuser@localhost to connect as user yottadbuser to port 2222 on the host which is forwarded to port 22 on the guest.

 .. parsed-literal::

- $ ssh -p 2222 -X gtmuser@localhost
+ $ ssh -p 2222 -X yottadbuser@localhost
  Welcome to Ubuntu 16.04.1 LTS (GNU/Linux 3.13.0-39-generic x86_64)
  * Documentation:  https://help.ubuntu.com/
  System information as of Mon Jan 22 18:08:22 EST 2018